Nu-invariants of extra-twisted connected sums: Computing the extended

 \begin{thm} Let~$\gamma_\pm\in\Gamma_\pm\cong\Z/k_\pm\Z$ be the generator that acts on the exterior circle~$\R/\xi_\pm\Z$ by sending~$\anglex_\pm$ to~$\anglex_\pm+\frac{\xi_\pm}k$.
 Define~$D_{\gamma_\pm}( V_\pm)$ as above, then

 \end{thm}

-Note that the theorem entails that non-isolated fixpoints do not contribute to the adiabatic limit of the extended $\nu$-invariant.
+In particular, non-isolated fixpoints do not contribute to the adiabatic limit of the extended \nuinvt.
 We have shown in~\cite{CGN} that~$\bar\nu(M_\pm)=0$ if~$k_\pm=1$ or~$k_\pm=2$.
-This fits with our considerations above because involutions of odd-dimensional Calabi-Yau manifolds cannot have isolated fixpoints.
+This is consistent because involutions of odd-dimensional Calabi-Yau manifolds cannot have isolated fixpoints.